 8. Virtual Collaboration Opportunities

-Also among the advantages to online learning: You’ll gain technical skills that will benefit you in and out of the classroom.
-You’ll learn about how to use different hardware and software (like Zoom or Google Hangouts), and you’ll become a master at using your course’s learning management system and navigating digital learning materials.
+Also among the advantages to online learning: You will gain technical skills that will benefit you in and out of the classroom.
+You will learn about how to use different hardware and software (like Zoom or Google Hangouts).
+And you will become a master at using your course’s learning management system and navigating digital learning materials.
 Especially amid the COVID-19 pandemic, knowing how to use different kinds of technology is critical.

 With online classes, you can complete coursework from anywhere you’d like—whether that’s from your kitchen or living room, your office, a coffee shop, and so on.
 While some students simply learn better in a traditional classroom environment, others might prefer to watch lectures in a comfortable setting of their choice.
 That’s one of the great benefits of online learning—even if you’re traveling for work or fun, your coursework is still accessible regardless of your location.
 Plus, distance learning has become a safe option throughout the course of the pandemic.